-Final price for water treatment plant is $494.2 Million
+Final price for water treatment plant is $494.2 million

-“The city is really no longer responsible for any cost inflation associated with the project, said Wichita Water partners lead, Ron Coker with Burns & McDonnell.
+“The city is really no longer responsible for any cost inflation associated with the project,” said Wichita Water partners lead Ron Coker, Burns & McDonnell.
 “That becomes our risk.
-So the city can really depend on a project that is $494 Million and move it forward.”
+So the city can really depend on a project that is $494 million and move it forward.”

-Some of the savings comes from using existing water transmission lines that are considered in very good condition.
+Some of the savings are from using existing water transmission lines that are considered in very good condition.

 Some city council members have been counting on the project price coming down.

-“So, we’ve been having those discussions.
-And they are ongoing,” said Bryan Frye with city council district five.
+“So, we’ve been having those discussions, and they are ongoing,” said Wichita City Council member Bryan Frye.
 “That’s the idea behind this design/build to find ways to value engineer and continue to lower that price so we get a better deal for ratepayers.”

 Wichita has until Thursday to get the city application in for WIFIA federal finance.
 That will finance roughly half of the project.